Understanding Coinbase’s “Coinbase Pro” Cryptocurrency Exchange

-While choices of what alt-coins one can trade are limited, GDAX is notably a smart place to start for anyone who wants to trade cryptocurrency-to-cryptocurrency (especially for users who already have Coinbase).
+While choices of what alt-coins one can trade are limited, GDAX is notably a smart place to start for anyone who wants to trade cryptocurrency-to-cryptocurrency (especially for users who already have a basic Coinbase account).

 GDAX can operate in nearly every state in the U.S. It pairs with Coinbase.
 It has low fees and can be used to convert USD back and forth from cryptocurrency.
 In those respects, it checks all the boxes for someone wanting to get into cryptocurrency trading.

 In general then, after a person starts feeling comfortable with Coinbase, GDAX is the next logical step (especially considering its much lower fees).
-Once one has a grasp of GDAX, then moving on to other altcoin exchanges (like Bittrex) makes sense.
+Once one has a grasp of GDAX, then moving on to other altcoin exchanges (like Bittrex and Binance) makes sense.

 TIP: Want to get started with GDAX?
-You’ll need to sign up for Coinbase first (click this link to get $10 in Bitcoin when you spend your first $100).
+You’ll need to sign up for Coinbase first (click this link to get $5 in Bitcoin when you sign up).

 How to Trade Cryptocurrency on GDAX